galaxyproject/training-material/topics/single-cell/tutorials/bulk-deconvolution-evaluate/tutorial.md

 ---

 There are various methods to estimate the proportions of cell types in bulk RNA data.
-Since the actual proportions of the data are unknown, how do we know if our tools are producing accurate results?
+Since the actual cell proportions of the data are unknown, how do we know if our tools are producing accurate results?

-In this tutorial we will be using single-cell data with known cell proportions in order to create' pseudo' bulk RNA data.
-We will then estimate the proportions of this this pseudo-bulk data using the currently available deconvolution tools within Galaxy.
+In this tutorial we will be using single-cell data with known cell-type proportions in order to create pseudo-bulk RNA data.
+We will then estimate the cell-type proportions of this pseudo-bulk data using the currently available deconvolution tools within Galaxy.
 Since we know the true proportions values, we will be able to measure and compare the accuracy of the tools.

 > <agenda-title></agenda-title>
 >